 For a wider range of support and future proofing, use the standard integration for asynchronous payments.

-This integration waits for the returned response from the client and finalize a payment on the server, without using webhooks or processing offline events.
+This integration waits for the returned response from the client and finalizes a payment on the server, without using webhooks or processing offline events.
 While it may seem simpler, this integration is difficult to scale as your business grows and has several limitations:

 - Only supports cards—You’ll have to write more code to support ACH and popular regional payment methods separately.